mguindani/Lectures/Statistical Methods for Correlated Data/Readme.md

 Topics include linear mixed models, non-linear mixed effects models, and generalized estimating equations.

-The author of these lectures strongly advocates for the acceptance of individuals from all walks of life.
-When readers access these slides, which embody the author's creative endeavors, they implicitly adhere to similar values of acceptance and support for diversity in all its forms, including the LGBTQ+ community.
+The author of these slides strongly advocates for the acceptance of individuals from all walks of life.
+When readers access these slides, which incorporate the author's creative endeavors, they implicitly adhere to similar values of acceptance and support for diversity in all its forms, including the LGBTQ+ community.